 Sitting in the bus for 8hours was long- we unbored ourselves by focusing on the changing Vietnam-Cambodian landscape that we pass by.
 There would be differences on what is written on billboards in few hours, radio songs, and immigration procedures.

 We arrived to Phnom Penh Cambodia around 8pm after an 8 hour bus trip from Ho Chi Minh Vietnam.
 We would stay here in the capital of the Cambodian Kingdom for 16 hours prior going to our most desired destination- Siem Riep!

 Here are the seven activities you can do in Phnom Penh in 16 hours:

 1.)
 Try the Tuktuk

 At the bus terminals, there are a lot of tuktuks- motorcycles with 4-seat passenger carriage in its back.
 Some thought that tuktuks are only found in Thailand.
 No, you are mistaken.
 Tuktuks are also in Cambodia.

 We rode the Tuktuk going to our hotel and exploring the city the next day.

 2.)
-Do a Staycation in at-least a 3 star hotel
+Do a Staycation in a 3 star hotel (at least!)

 Hotels in Phnom Penh are spacious but less expensive.
-We booked are twin sharing rooms for only 15USD.
+We booked a twin sharing rooms for only 15USD.
 We got a good view of the city and enjoyed the ambience of the hotel plus its soft bed.
 Next time, we should do a staycation for the whole day prior our next trip!

 3.)
 Try the Cambodian Beer